On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics -- Empirical Study on Brown Build and Risk Prediction: Conclusion

-We study the degree to which an LL setup enables faster incremental evolution of a deployed model to deal with drift during operations compared to retraining from scratch.
-Our empirical study focuses on two typical software analytics use cases, brown build detection and Just-In-Time (JIT) risk prediction.
+Our empirical study focuses on two classification-based software analytics use cases of our industrial partner, Ubisoft, where signs of concept drift have been observed, i.e., brown build detection~\cite{olewicki2022towards} and Just-In-Time (JIT) risk prediction~\cite{nayrolles2018clever}.
 Brown build detection is related to flaky test analysis, which is one of the emerging topics in software testing in recent years~\cite{olewicki2022towards, bell2018deflaker, alshammari2021flakeflagger}.
-JIT risk prediction is a generalization of bug prediction models, a staple of software analytics for 20 years, that focuses on the overall risk (e.g., test failure, code complexity) of a change.
-Both use cases have been adopted in some form by our industry partner, showing signs of concept drift.
-Through empirical comparison with state-of-the-art models on a total of eight large projects, seven from our industrial collaborator and one open-source, we address the following research questions:
+JIT risk prediction is a generalization of bug prediction models, a staple of software analytics for 20 years, that focuses on the overall risk (e.g., test failure, code complexity) of a change~\cite{rosen2015commit, moser2008comparative}.
+Through empirical evaluation on a total of eight large projects, seven from Ubisoft and one open-source, we address the following research questions:

-\textbf{RQ1: \RQone} Comparison with different RFS setups for the two use cases currently used by our industrial partner shows that the LL setup significantly outperforms the currently used approaches (+9-31\% F1 score) for 6 out of the 8 studied projects (large effect size), and behaves similarly in the other 2 projects.
-We also find that it performs similarly to an NN-based RFS setup in 4/8 cases, better in 3/8 cases and significantly worse in 1/8 case.
+\textbf{RQ1: \RQone} Comparison with different RFS setups for the two Ubisoft use cases shows that the LL setup significantly outperforms the currently used approaches (+9-31\% F1 score) for 6 out of the 8 studied projects (large effect size), and behaves similarly in the other 2 projects.
+We also find that it performs similarly to an NN-based RFS setup in 4/8 cases, significantly better in 3/8 cases and significantly worse in 1/8 case.

 \textbf{RQ2: \RQtwo} A major issue encountered with LL setups is catastrophic forgetting, where, during updating, the model forgets previously acquired knowledge.
 To address this, we adopt a memory-based approach that trains the model with additional samples of past data points.
 We observe that this approach improves significantly the F1-score compared to a more naive LL setup (+4-26\%) for 3/8 cases, while not showing significant differences in the other 5 cases (-1\% to +6\%).